ClojureBridgeLondon/workshop-content-gitbook/introducing-clojure/what-does-clojure-look-like.md

 <!--sec data-title="Arguments" data-id="answer003" data-collapse=true ces-->

-Many functions take in _arguments_ which are everything else inside the enclosing parentheses after the function-.
+Many functions take in _arguments_ which are everything else inside the enclosing parentheses after the function.

 `print-str` takes "Hello, World!" and returns a string.